Liuyih/Full_Stack_Website_Movie_Database_Management/README.md

-The website now is running on http://flip3.engr.oregonstate.edu:6688/ , make sure to login the OSU vpn to view the website.
+The website now is running on http://flip3.engr.oregonstate.edu:6688/ (make sure to login the OSU vpn to view the website.), the demo video link: https://youtu.be/SOLZ-TVsVKM

 # Using Python Flask on the Engineering Servers